Rose Fertilizer Recipe

 Growing roses organically is more effective, less complicated, and safer for both you and the environment.
 It's also safer for your cat.
 One year, my cat tried to sample my homemade rose fertilizer.
 Remembering the look on her face still makes me laugh!
 (Yes, cats do have looks on their faces.)
-She sat on the porch, trying to lick the smelly concoction off her face for fifteen minutes afterwards.
+She sat on the porch for fifteen minutes, trying to lick the smelly concoction off her face.

 1 tablespoon Epsom salts